P. L. Travers: Early life

-The family lived in a large home in Maryborough until Lyndon was three years old, when they relocated to Brisbane in 1902.
-Goff recalled an idealized version of her childhood in Maryborough as an adult.
-In Brisbane Goff's sister was born.
+The family lived in Maryborough until Goff was three years old, when they relocated to Brisbane in 1902.
+Goff recalled an idealised version of her childhood in Maryborough as an adult.
+In Brisbane, Goff's sister was born.
 In mid-1905 Goff went to spend time with Ellie in Sydney.
-Later that year, Lyndon returned and the family moved to Allora, Queensland.
+Later that year, Goff returned and the family moved to Allora, Queensland.
 In part because Goff was often left alone as a child by parents who were "caught up in their own importance", she developed a "form of self-sufficiency and [...had an] idiosyncratic form of fantasy life", according to her biographer Valerie Lawson, often pretending to be a mother hen—at times for hours.
 Goff also wrote poetry, which her family paid little attention to.
-In 1906 Lyndon attended the Allora Public School.
+In 1906 Goff attended the Allora Public School.
 Travers Goff died at home in January 1907.
 Lyndon would struggle to come to terms with this fact for the next six years.

-Following her father's death, Goff, along with her mother and sisters, moved to Bowral, New South Wales, in 1907, and she attended the local branch of the Sydney Church of England Grammar School.
-She boarded at the now-defunct Normanhurst School in Ashfield, a suburb of Sydney, from 1912.
+Following her father's death, Goff, along with her mother and sisters, moved to Bowral, New South Wales, in 1907.
+In Bowral she attended the local branch of the Sydney Church of England Girls Grammar School as a day student.
+From 1912 Goff boarded at Normanhurst School in Ashfield, a suburb of Sydney.
 At Normanhurst, she began to love theatre.
 In 1914 she published an article in the Normanhurst School Magazine, her first, and later that year directed a school concert.
 The following year, Goff played the role of Bottom in a production of A Midsummer Night's Dream.
 She became a prefect and sought to have a successful career as an actress.
 Goff's first employment was at the Australian Gas Light Company as a cashier.
+Between 1918 and 1924 she resided at 40 Pembroke Street, Ashfield.
 In 1920 Goff appeared in her first pantomime.
 The following year she was hired to work in a Shakespearean Company run by Allan Wilkie based in Sydney.